Glomerulonephritis

 • Post-streptococcal glomerulonephritis

-• Streptozyme: includes anti-nicotinamide-adenine dinucleotidase (anti-NAD), anti-DNAse B, and anti-hyaluronidase (AHase).
+• ~1-3 weeks after Group A streptococcal illness (skin or pharynx).
+Diagnosis: Anti-Streptolysin O (ASO) serology.
+Streptozyme: includes anti-nicotinamide-adenine dinucleotidase (anti-NAD), anti-DNAse B, and anti-hyaluronidase (AHase).
 Most sensitive.
+Treatment is supportive

 • Staphylococcal glomerulonephritis

-• Diagnostic evaluation includes clinical evidence of very recent or current staphylococcal infection and ruling out other etiologies
+• Concurrent infection or up to one month after infection.
+Diagnostic evaluation includes clinical evidence of very recent or current staphylococcal infection and rulin out other etiologies.
+Treatment is focused on treating underlying infection

 • Endocarditis